myasser7/Robotics_Project_Team1/README.md

 # Robotics Project Team 1 Repository
-Welcome to our robotics project team repository, here you will find all codes, files, images and descriptions of our project throughout the semester.
-Our chosen application is place and sort robotic arm, where a user presses on a push button, that is pre-programmed with a pre-determined set of coordinates that is translated to a trajectory, an improved approach could involve using sensors, such as colour sensors to sort the containers based on colour, however, that is yet to be confirmed between the team members.
+Welcome to our robotics project repository.
+This is where we document all codes, files, images, and progress related to our project over the semester.
+Our focus is on designing and developing a place-and-sort robotic arm system.
+The current setup involves a user pressing one of the integrated push buttons, where each push-button is pre-programmed with a specific set of coordinates.
+These coordinates define a trajectory for the robotic arm to place a container at its designated location.